askamist/f34790da-19ca-4df5-8923-4bc51d36f16d/README.md

 By default backend is hosted on `http://localhost:3000` and frontend on `http://localhost:5173`

-## API details
+## APIs

 - `/health` - just returns OK
 - `/api/devices` - returns device list
-- `/api/savings/:device-id` - returns the consolidated saving data for the given device-id, accepts optional query params `from` and `to` which will be use to filter the data used.
+- `/api/savings/:device-id` - returns the consolidated saving data for the given device-id
+  - accepts optional query params `from` and `to` which will be use to filter the data used.
+  - accepts optional query params `zoom_level`, value is 'month', 'day', default is 'month'